ttahaa/PIT/README.md

 # Python-Information-Tank
 This repository was created to store information about python.

-Not defteri �zerinden ilk de�i�iklik !
+Not defteri üzerinden ilk değişiklik !

+Visual Studio Code üzerinden ikinci değişiklik!